intel/linux-sgx/README.md

 ```
   The above ``make preparation`` would trigger the script ``download_prebuilt.sh`` to download the prebuilt binaries.
 You may need to set an https proxy for the `wget` tool used by the script (such as ``export https_proxy=http://test-proxy:test-port``)

-- Copy the mitigation tools corresponding to current OS distribution from external/toolset/{current_distr} to /usr/local/bin and make sure they have execute permission:
+- (*Optional*) If the binutils on your current operating system distribution doesn't support mitigation options, copy the mitigation tools corresponding to current OS distribution from external/toolset/{current_distr} to /usr/local/bin and make sure they have execute permission:
   ```
     $ sudo cp external/toolset/{current_distr}/* /usr/local/bin
     $ which ar as ld objcopy objdump ranlib
   ```
-    **Note**: The above action is a must even if you copied the previous mitigation tools to /usr/local/bin before.
-It ensures the updated mitigation tools are used in the later build.
+    **Note**: Mitigation tools are only provided for the operating systems whose binutils lack mitigation options support.
+If your operating system is not listed in the external/toolset/{current_distr} directory, you can skip this step.
+Otherwise, even if you previously copied the mitigation tools to /usr/local/bin, performing the above action is still necessary.
+This ensures that the latest mitigation tools are used during the subsequent build process.

 ### Build the Intel(R) SGX SDK and Intel(R) SGX SDK Installer